-Despite the many developments that have taken place in the city, it nonetheless don’t have a reputation of being picturesque but the city centre’s architecture is pretty interesting even though most of it is obscured by crowds of people and shops.
+Despite the many developments that have taken place in the city, it nonetheless doesn’t have a reputation of being picturesque but the city center’s architecture is pretty interesting even though most of it is obscured by crowds of people and shops.
 Art galleries and museums make a significant aspect of Birmingham attractions.
 However, for a city like this with such a strong industrial heritage, it lacks the range and kind of historical tourist attractions that most visitors would expect.
 Aston Hall has a long history dating back in the 16th century and contains periodic artwork.
 The candlelight Aston Hall is a major event that takes place here during Christmas time.
-The Barber Institute of Fine Arts houses great collections at the art gallery that are worthy visiting.
+The Barber Institute of Fine Arts houses great collections at the art gallery that are worthy of visiting.

 The Birmingham Museum and Art Gallery is a large museum with a rich local history as well as both permanent and temporary collections and exhibitions.
 The Cadbury World is offered by the popular Cadbury chocolate factory that is located in the city center.
 Organized tours are offered to Cadbury Company where visitors are taken through the history of chocolate making.
 There are several green spaces and small parks located all over Birmingham City and its suburbs.

 Religious buildings are also major attractions in Birmingham and reflect the diversity of the local population.
-Notable ones include the Birmingham Buddhist Centre, Birmingham Cathedra or St Philip’s Cathedral, Birmingham Central Mosque, Jamia Masjid Sparkbrook and the Birmingham Central Synagogue.
+Notable ones include the Birmingham Buddhist Centre, Birmingham Cathedra or St Philip’s Cathedral, Birmingham Central Mosque, Jamia Masjid Sparkbrook, and the Birmingham Central Synagogue.
 Some of the most popular events and clubs in Britain are hosted in Birmingham and student nights are known to be fun and full of entry offers and cheap drinks in the busy clubs.
-Some brilliant events that should consider visiting in Birmingham include Ramshackle, Snobs, Oceana, Risa, Gatecrasher, Indi Bar, Rococo Lounge, Rainbow Warehouse and others.
+Some brilliant events that should consider visiting in Birmingham include Ramshackle, Snobs, Oceana, Risa, Gatecrasher, Indi Bar, Rococo Lounge, Rainbow Warehouse, and others.